karpour/internetarchive-ts/issues.md

+# Does the curation field in item metadata always contain only one item of curation?
+It is marked as non repeatable, so if there are multiple items, how are they formatted?

+**Answer:** The curation field gets overwritten by every new curation task

+# Is `<identifier>_files.xml` the only file in an item without the `mtime` and `size` fields?

+**Answer:** Yes

+# When using the user_aggs option, for every field, 25 buckets get returned.
+Is it possible to specifiy how many buckets are returned, or is this fixed at 25?

+**Answer:** set `user_aggs_size` to the specified size

 # Consistency in subject metadata field

 The metadata of the item `youtube-Tdj8gh9GPc4` has a single string as a subject, which is tags separated by `;` (instead of `,`).
 This is assumed to be a mistake by the uploader